 Safety Practices During Production

-Safety is paramount, and given today’s tools, skills and technology there is never a reason to put anyone’s safety at risk.
-No member of the cast or crew should ever be put in jeopardy for the purpose of a shot.
-Anyone who is responsible for a dangerous situation and does nothing to correct it is subject by law to a charge of criminal negligence.
-For purposes of this section, we will consider any place where shooting occurs, a “set” whether it involves one or two persons or dozens of cast and crew members.
+For the purposes of this section, we will consider any place where shooting occurs, a “set,” whether it involves one or two persons or dozens of cast and crew members.
 Regardless of their size, working conditions on film sets change from day to day, especially when working on location.
 The best way to prevent accidents is to be aware of the work environment and the equipment being used.

 Call sheets are the best way to communicate safety information to the cast and crew.
-In the case of unusual circumstances such as stunts and special effects, safety meetings should be held with all the involved parties.
+In the case of unusual circumstances, such as stunts and special effects, safety meetings should be held with all the involved parties.

 All members of the cast and crew must discuss any concerns they have regarding their safety and/or potential hazards.
 This can be achieved by encouraging everyone to feel free to voice their concerns or ask questions regarding issues of safety.